 Looking for kid entrepreneur kits?
-I've got 7 entrepreneurship kits for you (for both kids and teens), plus teenager entrepreneur's stories to inspire you and your children.
+I've got 7 entrepreneurship kits for you (for both kids and teens), plus teenager entrepreneur's stories to inspire.

 But kids, in general, want to create.